gaelforget/ClimateModels.jl/docs/src/examples.md

 Please refer to the [User Manual](@ref manual) section, and [Climate Model Interface](@ref) in particular, for more on this.

-!!! tip
-    A good way to start can be by 1. converting a modeling workflow (setup, build, launch) into a Pluto notebook; 2. then using the [notebooks setup](@ref notebook_methods) method.
+A good way to start can be by 1. converting a modeling workflow (setup, build, launch) into a Pluto notebook; 2. then using the [PlutoConfig](@ref) data structure.

 ### _System Requirements_